 NASB ETHICAL PRINCIPLES

 - Providing Equal Employment Opportunity and Respecting the Dignity of Customers.
-NASB is committed to providing equality & fairness in all facets of its business operations including 1)providing employment opportunity for all persons, without regard to: race, color, religion, sex, gender identity, transgender status, national origin, ancestry, age, disability, genetics, protected veteran status or any other protected classes as established by law, 2) maintaining a work environment that respects the dignity of each customer and employee of NASB and 3) equality & fairness in providing banking products and services to the community, including full adherence to all applicable equal credit & fair lending laws.
+NASB is committed to providing equality & fairness in all facets of its business operations including 1) providing employment opportunity for all persons, without regard to: race, color, religion, sex, pregnancy, sexual orientation, gender identity, transgender status, national origin, ancestry, age, disability, genetics, protected veteran status or any other protected classes as established by law, 2) maintaining a work environment that respects the dignity of each customer and employee of NASB, 3) prohibiting harassment, including sexual harassment of harassment, of employees or customers based on membership in any protected class, and 4) equality & fairness in providing banking products and services to the community, including full adherence to all applicable equal credit & fair lending laws.
 Therefore, discrimination in any form or context will not be tolerated.

-It is the duty of each employee to uphold the standards set forth in this policy and the Code of Ethics and to report violations by following the reporting procedures established by policy.
+It is the responsibility of all staff members to uphold the standards set forth in this policy and the Code of Ethics and to report violations by following the reporting procedures established by policy.
 Officers, managers and supervisors of NASB have the elevated responsibility to support other employees in their adherence to the policy, to recognize and detect violations of the policy, and to enforce the standards set forth in support of the policy.
 Alleged violations of the Ethics Policy, the Code of Ethics or other policies and procedures of the Bank will be investigated by persons designated by, and pursuant to, procedures established by the Bank.

 CODE OF ETHICS

 A financial institution's activities are affected by laws and regulations, as well as its responsibilities to its shareholders, customers, employees and the communities it serves.
-The Bank’s Code of Ethics support the day-to-day conduct and decision making of its directors, officers and employees in order to ensure compliance with its ethical principles.
+The Bank’s Code of Ethics support the day-to-day conduct and decision making of its staff members in order to ensure compliance with its ethical principles.
 This Code of Ethics embodies not only legal and regulatory requirements, but also the standards of integrity and honesty upon which its responsibilities to shareholders, customers and employees are carried out.

 ETHICAL STANDARDS COMMITTEE